dylanljones/pyrekordbox/README.md

 [![style: black][black-badge]][black-link]

 Pyrekordbox is a Python package for interacting with the library and export data of Pioneer's Rekordbox DJ Software.
-It currently supports Rekordbox analysis files, MySetting files, XML databases and the main Rekordbox 6 database.
+It currently supports
+- Rekordbox XML database
+- Analysis files (ANLZ)
+- My-settings files
+- Rekordbox 6 `master.db` database

 *Note*: This project is **not** affiliated with Pioneer Corp. or its related companies in any way and has been written independently!